Filtering by: “Watch”

 Yet clouds, as shape shifting systems of condensation, have also long served as playful sites for shape spotting and make believe.
 As such, they can also speak to algorithmic machines which in a similar way, condense data whilst seeking to extrude patterns.
 These machines do so largely through correlation and abduction, seeking plausible generative associations without recourse to verification.

-To engage these (in)operative metaphors and their associated processes Parinussa and Sworn have spent a period working into the affective qualities of feedback, delay and orientation amid systems that distribute sensation and trouble connection with echo.
+To engage these (in)operative metaphors and their associated processes nussa and Sworn have spent a period working into the affective qualities of feedback, delay and orientation amid systems that distribute sensation and trouble connection with echo.

 This is the first in a series of five events entitled ‘Moving in Relation’ through which Sworn continues to research human interrelationships with technology.
 Working with dancers, academics and 'robot vision' equipped cameras, Sworn is developing a discursive and experimental event series that explores algorithmic thought, datafication and their influence on physical bodies while seeking to make obscure knowledge immanent and palpable.